 If BINs are necessary for the payment process and other critical business operations, how does the shift to eight-digit BINs affect merchants when the PCI DSS only allows the first six and last four digits of a PAN to be revealed?
 The short answer is that it makes merchants choose between being compliant with the PCI DSS or having access to the full eight-digit BIN range for business operations.
 Due to the International Organization of Standards (ISO) expansion of BIN ranges, merchants are placed in an uncomfortable position unless the PCI DSS decides to accommodate the use of the first eight digits of the PAN.

-The reason it isn’t as simple for the PCI DSS to allow eight-digit BINs as opposed to six-digit BINs is because the length of the PAN is not changing.
+The reason it isn’t as simple for the PCI DSS to allow eight-digit BINs as opposed to six-digit BINs is that the length of the PAN is not changing.
 So, the masked portion of a PAN (the number between the first six and last four) becomes a lot less secure as you are losing two digits of masking that would provide protection for the PAN in order to accommodate an eight-digit BIN range as opposed to the original six-digit BIN.

 Why is there a push to change to eight-digit BINs if it causes friction with the PCI DSS?

 The primary reason for the shift to 8-digit bins is due to an insufficient number of BINs available with only a six-digit range.
 Simply put, we are running out of six-digit numbers with which to continue providing BINs.
 To ensure a sufficient supply of BINs for future product innovation, card brands are looking to evolve to an eight-digit format for all future BINs.
-Visa and Mastercard have already begun the transition, and Visa is requiring newly issued BINs be eight digits after April of 2022, though the use of current six-digit BINs will still be supported after this deadline.
+Visa and Mastercard have already begun the transition, and Visa is requiring newly issued BINs to be eight digits after April of 2022, though the use of current six-digit BINs will still be supported after this deadline.

 What does TokenEx offer?